 The talking points reviewed below were derived from a recently published article by CNN titled Thimerosal: Everything You Need To Know About This Vaccine Preservative.
 These talking points are at best misleading, and at worse, patently false.
-The World Mercury Project has responded to each of the CNN/CDC talking points with factual information in our effort to educate consumers to avoid this completely unnecessary and dangerous neurotoxin.
+The Children’s Health Defense has responded to each of the CNN/CDC talking points with factual information in our effort to educate consumers to avoid this completely unnecessary and dangerous neurotoxin.

 CNN Statement: Thimerosal is best known as a preservative used in some vaccines to keep them from becoming contaminated.
 The preservative has gotten a lot of attention over the years, particularly since it was removed from childhood vaccines in 2001.
 Several studies have shown that the preservative is safe, but not everyone has been convinced.
 (Note, there is no link provided to support the statement that thimerosal is safe.)